oddhill/worksample-backend-api/README.md

-# PHP API Work Sample
+# Backend API Work Sample

-This repository contains everything you will need to create your work sample when applying as a backend developer at Odd Hill with a focus on PHP and APIs.
+This repository contains everything you will need to create your work sample when applying as a backend developer at Odd Hill.

+The work sample will focus on building an API with PHP or Node.js.

 ## The API

-The API you will be building will be exposing data about books the authors of these books and the genres of the books.
+The API you will be building will be exposing data about books, the authors of these books and the genres of the books.

 ### It should be possible to get data from the API in the following ways